entrusc/Pi-RGB-LED/README.md

 a manual PinLayout.
 Just instantiate the PinLayout class with the appropriate pins for red, green and blue and pass them the the RGBLed constructor.

+To control a Dyco RGB LED stripe with e.g. 50 LEDs you can use this library like this:

+    RGBLedStripe stripe = new RGBLedStripe(RaspiPin.GPIO_00, RaspiPin.GPIO_01, 50);
+    stripe.setAllColors(Color.RED);
+    stripe.update();

+This will set all LEDs on the stripe to red.

 how to build?
 =============

 The entire project is build with maven.
 Just clone the master branch, open the directory in NetBeans and hit run.
 Or if you prefer the command line:

     mvn install

 should build everything correctly.